nymtech/nym/documentation/dev-portal/src/nymvpn/cli.md

 sudo ./nym-vpn-cli -c ./sandbox.env --entry-gateway-id <ENTRY_GATEWAY_ID> --exit-router-address <EXIT_ROUTER_ADDRESS> --enable-wireguard --private-key <PRIVATE_KEY> --wg-ip <WIREGUARD_IP>
 ```

+2. To choose different Gateways, visit [explorer.nymtech.net/network-components/gateways](https://explorer.nymtech.net/network-components/gateways) and copy-paste an identity key of your choice

 ```admonish note
 Nym Exit Gateway functionality was implemented just recently and not all the Gateways are upgraded and ready to handle the VPN connections.
 If you want to make sure you are connecting to a Gateway with an embedded Network Requester, IP Packet Router and applied Nym exit policy, visit [this page](https://nymtech.net/events/fast-and-furious), scroll down to the list and search Gateways with all the functionalities enabled.
 ```

-2. To choose different Gateways, visit [explorer.nymtech.net/network-components/gateways](https://explorer.nymtech.net/network-components/gateways), the gateways and copy-paste an identity key of your choice

 3. See all possibilities in [command explanation](#cli-commands-and-options) section below

-In case of errors, see [troubleshooting section](troubleshooting.md).
+4. In case of errors, see [troubleshooting section](troubleshooting.md)

 ### CLI Commands and Options